utophantom/JAVA_HttpServ_OAuth2_GmailAPI/README.md

 > Check this starter code here -> https://developers.google.com/gmail/api/quickstart/java

-Alternatively, you can check my Gmail_OAuth2_guide directory for baby-step explanation.
+Alternatively, you can check my Gmail_OAuth2_guide directory for a baby-step explanation.

-3. And finally, the last step was to just combine everything, make a little tweak here and there, and voila, I passed my first assignement (an entrance test from my boss, actually)
+3. And finally, the last step was to just combine everything, make a little tweak here and there, and voila, I passed my first assignement (more like an entrance test, actually)

 I will explain in more detail in the "final" directory.
-A lot of things were needed to modify, and I can only cover the main things, so make sure to have a basic understanding of the two previous concepts before proceeding to my final directory.
+A few things were needed to modify, but I will only cover the main parts, so make sure to have a basic understanding of the two previous concepts before proceeding to my final directory.

 ## FINAL
 Have a nice day,